-The Orthopaedics and Trauma Surgery Department at the St. Elisabeth Hospital in Herten has been under experienced leadership since 2000: in Dr Ralf Hermann Wittenberg the hospital appointed a renowned specialist with outstanding expertise to the position – a wise decision.
+The Orthopaedics and Trauma Surgery Department at the PROSELIS Foundation Hospital, St. Elisabeth-Hospital Herten has been under experienced leadership since 2000: in Dr Ralf Hermann Wittenberg the hospital appointed a renowned specialist with outstanding expertise to the position – a wise decision.

 How wise this decision would turn out to be was once again demonstrated in September 2019, when the Department of Orthopaedics was certified as an EndoProsthetics Centre for Maximum Care (EPZ).
 For the people in the region it is clear in any case: the hospital, rich in tradition, is considered the go-to place to receive healthcare.
 The hospital will soon be celebrating its 120th anniversary – and from the very beginning the aim has been to provide the highest level of medical care in Herten, Westphalia.